aboutluca/wp-jedi-options/README.md

 wp-jedi-options
 ===============

 wpJediOptions is a **php class for wordpress** that permit to create an options page with multiple type of input by passing an array.
-The type are prebuilt using wordpress api.
+The inputs types are prebuilt using wordpress api.
 They are:
-* Richtext with using wordpress api
+* Richtext editor
 * Simple Text
 * Select input
-* Image upload using wordpress api
+* Image upload
 * Add a marker on a map using google map api.
 (Geocode search and draggable marker)
 * Simple checkbox
-* Colorpicker using wordpress colorpicker
+* Colorpicker

 #### Installation
 What you have to do to make it works is: